LepsyMikolaj3301/webTester/README.md

 # webTester
-This app will be used to test a whole website, with build in tests and unit test
+This repository will be used to test a bunch of websites using Selenium Python and (...)